-The EU has also developed a standalone law to govern the offering and use of AI systems in the EU (the AI Act) which was published in the Official Journal of the European Union on July 12, 2024.
-The AI Act imposes regulatory requirements onto AI system providers, importers, distributors, and users of AI systems, in accordance with the level of risk involved with the AI system ("unacceptable", "high", "limited", and "minimal" risk).
+The EU has also developed a standalone law to govern the offering and use of AI systems in the EU (the AI Act) which was published in the Official Journal of the European Union on July 12, 2024 and entered into force on August 1, 2024.
+The AI Act imposes regulatory requirements on AI system providers, deployers, importers, distributors, and users of AI systems, in accordance with the level of risk involved with the AI system ("unacceptable", "high", "limited", and "minimal" risk).
 Unacceptable-risk AI systems are banned from being offered and used in the EU, and high-risk AI systems (which include AI used as part of medical devices in certain instances) are subject to a set of regulatory requirements under the AI Act including to establish quality and post-marketing monitoring and risk assessment systems, requirements related to the training of AI systems and training data, and requirements related to human oversight.
 Limited-risk AI systems are subject mainly to transparency requirements only and minimal-risk AI systems are not subject to obligations under the AI Act.
-In the most recent iteration of the AI Act's text, general-purpose AI systems have also been made subject to a number of requirements - mostly akin to the requirements that apply to high-risk AI systems under the AI Act.
+General-purpose AI systems have also been made subject to a number of requirements - mostly akin to the requirements that apply to high-risk AI systems under the AI Act.

-Currently, the AI Act is expected to enter into application (i.e., be enforceable) in a gradual manner - depending on the regulatory requirement in question, and ranging anywhere from 6 to 36 months following adoption and entry into force of the AI Act (i.e., from 20 days after July 12, 2024).
+The AI Act will enter into application (i.e., be enforceable) in a gradual manner - depending on the regulatory requirement in question, and ranging anywhere from 6 to 36 months following adoption.
 Non-compliance with the AI Act may be subject to regulatory fines of up to 7% of annual worldwide turnover.
 In parallel, the EU has proposed revisions to the EU Product Liability Directive and has introduced a new EU AI Liability Directive to facilitate claims for damages brought by EU users of AI systems.

-The UK had adopted a "soft law" approach to AI regulation meaning that until now it has not adopted formal legislation to regulate AI but has adopted soft law guidelines in the form of a White Paper.
+The UK had adopted a "soft law" approach to AI regulation meaning that until now it has not adopted formal legislation to regulate AI but has adopted soft law guidelines in the form of a White Paper and will pursue enforcement through the sector-specific regulators.
 However, following the UK General Election in July 2024, the new UK Government has announced it intends to introduce an AI Bill to the UK Parliament.